cross-seed/cross-seed.org/docs/reference/tracker-impact.md

 ### Limiting search volume

-By default, `cross-seed` only make 400 search requests ([as defined above](#drawbacks)) from your backlog per day.
+By default, `cross-seed` only make 400 [search requests](#search-requests) from your backlog per day.
 This is measured by the number of unique search queries that `cross-seed` makes per run.
 We do this for a few reasons:

 -   It eases you into the process of cross seeding.
 This limit is only consequential when first starting out.